ALBME

 • Current registration to query the Alabama Prescription Drug Monitoring Program (PDMP) maintained by the Alabama Department of Public Health.

-• Current registration with the Alabama Medical Cannabis Patient Registry System established and maintained by the Alabama Medical Cannabis Commission (pending).
+• Current registration, or immediate intent to register, with the Alabama Medical Cannabis Patient Registry System established and maintained by the Alabama Medical Cannabis Commission.

 • Proof of completion of a Board-approved four-hour course related to medical cannabis and a passing grade on an examination.